 Summary of Presentation:

-Sage Bionetworks works on research communities and is focused on developing and applying open practices to data-driven research for the advancement of human health.
+Sage Bionetworks works on research communities and develops and applies open practices to data-driven research for the advancement of human health.
 If one reviews an application of AI that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
 Machine learning focuses on the devel... model development, traditionally, data ends up on an individual’s computer.
 But secondary and tertiary data are redistributed without consent, which could be dangerous.
 Such issues could be mitigated by “Model to Data” which has a private network of containers with limited exploratory capabilities.
 Code goes where the data is, and containers can be maintained over time for data analysis.

 The Model to Data (M2D) stewardship is a burden: it must act as a mediator, evaluate data fitness for public use, organize and format the data, retain control, assess models, subsidize cloud use, and enable reuse and openness.
 It is not a silver bullet but a way to make data available for research with novel scale and authorized access.
 One example is thousands of mammograms that Sage had under contract.
 If you can’t beat the floor, you shouldn’t collect data using AI.